 Could the Phantom more than just a myth?
 Gaston Leroux's book is based on popular theories about the eerie Palais Garnier (The Paris Opera), some of which include a fatal, but unexplained accident with a lavish chandelier in 1896, and the story of a grand and well stocked lake said to be deep in its foundations.

-Opening night: 9 October 1986
+Performance date: 9 October 1986

 The Phantom of the Opera is recommended for children aged 10 and older.
 Children under 4 years of age will not be admitted to Her Majesty's Theatre.